VelozUy/veloz/PLANNING.md

 Veloz is a company specialized in capturing moments from events — social, corporate, cultural, and beyond — through high-quality photo and audiovisual documentation.
 What makes Veloz unique is its production model: it breaks down the entire workflow (client intake, shooting, curation, editing, delivery) into specialized roles, handled by different professionals.
 This results in faster delivery, higher quality, and better scalability than traditional freelance-only models.

-The web application’s primary goal is to communicate Veloz’s professionalism and warmth through a visually elegant and intuitive experience.
+The web application's primary goal is to communicate Veloz's professionalism and warmth through a visually elegant and intuitive experience.
 It enables visitors to preview the work, understand the values behind the brand, and submit a service request without friction.
 Internally, it includes a custom admin panel (CMS) to allow the team to update content and media easily, while supporting multiple languages.

 ## 🧱 Overall Architecture